JanCBrammer/biopeaks/README.md

 as well as [OpenSignals](https://bitalino.com/en/software)
 * interactive biosignal visualization
 * biosignal segmentation
-* automatic extrema detection (R-peaks in ECG, exhalation troughs and inhalation peaks in breathing signals)
+* automatic extrema detection (R-peaks in ECG, systolic peaks in PPG, exhalation troughs and inhalation peaks in breathing signals)
 * automatic state-of-the-art [artifact correction](https://www.tandfonline.com/doi/full/10.1080/03091902.2019.1640306)
- for ECG extrema
+ for ECG and PPG extrema
 * manual editing of extrema (useful in case of poor biosignal quality)
 * calculation of instantaneous (heart- or breathing-) rate and period, as well as breathing amplitude